 He feels responsible for your well-being, and the majority of men want to fix things.
 That’s simply what we do.
 We cannot fix our partner’s health and it makes us feel hopeless and useless.

 The first step you should do is to listen to him…

 You will never know why your husband resents your chronic illness if you don’t ask him about it.

 Put the kettle on and make him a nice cup of tea.
 Sit with your man and tell him that you will give him all the attention he needs.

-Ask him to be honest and don’t interrupt him, let him speak, listen to your husband’s concerns.
+Ask him to be honest and don’t interrupt him, let him speak, and listen to your husband’s concerns.